CurveDocs/curve-docs/docs/crvUSD/amm.md

     The following sections assume that arbitrage traders are performing their role and arbitraging the bands.
 In theory, prices can move through bands without any action if arbitrage traders do not capitalize on the opportunity for free money.
 We assume that arbitrage traders are taking these opportunities and arbitraging the bands accordingly.

 *There are three possible scenarios for bands regarding their content of assets.
-The asset composition of the individual bands is dependant on the collateral price bzw. the "liquidation status" of the loan:*
+The asset composition of the individual bands is dependant on the collateral price and the "liquidation status" of the loan:*

 1. **Band contains both collateral and borrowable token:** This indicates that the band is currently in continuous liquidation mode (either being soft-liquidated because the collateral price is decreasing or de-liquidated because the collateral price is increasing).
 The band in which the collateral price is currently located is defined as the [`active_band`](amm.md#active_band).